DanialArab/0_Machine_Learning_Course/README.md

 That is we give to the function "fminunc()" our cost function, our initial vector of theta values, and the "options" object that we created beforehand.

+fminunc = function minimization unconstrained.
+Constraints in optimization often refer to constraints on the parameters, for example, constraints that bound the possible values theta can take (e.g., theta <= 1).
+Logistic regression does not have such constraints since theta is allowed to take any real value.

 # Multiclass Classification

 ## One-vs-all (or one-vs-rest) algorithm